True Sports: True Sport 1

 In August 2016.
 True Sport 1 was broadcasting the rewind sports program including WTA Tour tennis, World Snooker and BWF Badminton along with FIFA Football Mundial and The Football Review show until 31 December 2016.

-On 1 January 2017, True Sport 1 was broadcasting the schedules from True Sport HD (NBA, NFL, BWF Badminton, World Snooker etc.) switch live Thai League 2 (T2) football match until ceased on 8 June 2018.
+On 1 January 2017, True Sport 1 was broadcasting the schedule from True Sport HD (NBA, NFL, BWF Badminton, World Snooker etc.) switch live Thai League 2 (T2) football match until ceased on 8 June 2018.

 True Sport 3

-True Sport 3 originally launched as UBC Super Sport 3: Plus in November 2004 to serve as an extra channel for live coverage sports event.
-On 1 August 2007, UBC Super Sport 3: Plus has replaced by True Sport 3.
+True Sport 3 originally launched as UBC Sport Plus in November 2004 to serve as an extra channel for live coverage of sporting events.
+When UBC rebranded into the TrueVisions brand on 23 January 2007, the channel was also rebranded as True Sport Plus, eventually renamed on 1 August 2007 as True Sport 3.
 It broadcasts Extreme sports, Water sports, American sports including NFL and NBA also Motor sports until 31 December 2016.

-On 1 January 2017, True Sport 3 was broadcasting the schedules from True Sport HD3 (BWF Badminton, World Snooker, motor sports etc.) switch live Thai League 2 (T2) football match and WDSF until ceased on 8 June 2018 along with True Sport 1.
+On 1 January 2017, True Sport 3 was broadcasting the schedule from True Sport HD3 (BWF Badminton, World Snooker, motor sports etc.) switch live Thai League 2 (T2) football match and WDSF until ceased on 8 June 2018 along with True Sport 1.

+SuperSport Asian Games

+Created for the occasion of the 1998 Asian Games hosted in Bangkok, the commercial-free channel presented sports from the Games not shown by existing terrestrial broadcasters as well as sports popular among Thais, alongside magazines related to the Games.
+The channel was also supplemented by select sports also shown live on SuperSport 2's channel space whenever there were no other competitions scheduled to be shown on the said channel.

+The channel ran between 28 November to 21 December 1998 and was assigned channel number 29 on UBC.